xcape-io/RelayProp/MegaRelayProp/README.md

 ## Prop data messages
-Relay state variables are sent as defined with the *PyRelaySettings* GUI, as well as the board and settings informations:
+Relay state variables are sent as defined with the *PyRelayControl* GUI, as well as the board and settings informations:

 ```yaml
 wiring: